"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 I love this day.

-I mean December is nice and everything-- the cards, the carols on the radio, the family gathered together, the gifts, the food, the people in shops smiling and wishing you Happy Holidays (well, some people, anyway).
-The old Christmas films(though yesterday I thought, "I've watched Christmas movies since early November and if I see just one more--just one more-- I will, uh, throw-up.")
+I mean, yeah.
+December is nice.
+The cards, the radio carols, the family gathered together, the gifts, the food, the people in shops smiling and wishing you Happy Holidays (well, some people, anyway).
+The old Christmas films, of course.

-And the yearly Christmas miracles are great, of course.
+And the yearly Christmas miracles are great.
 Ours, this year, being that Christmas came in the middle of Tom's 9 days off!
 (We nearly fainted.
 "Has that ever happened before?" we wondered.)

 Sunday, December 24, 2006